Wanna Stay Out of These?

 As I am walking down the fairway, (notice I said walking!!!)
 I am feeling my surroundings and my very presence in this role that I selected today, I realize that everything that surrounds me is alive and breathing.
 Get in SYNC with this!
 It is why you are here really…

-I take in the terrain, the breeze, the angles, and slopes of the green as it sits there majestically surrounded by its very own Royal Guard, be it bunkers, or water.
+I take in the terrain, the breeze, the angles, and slopes of the green as it sits there majestically surrounded by its very own Royal Guard, be it bunkers, or water, the pin begging you to go for it!
 I do not focus much on these as they are not my target, however THAT having been said, you should know that each one of these can affect a putt and should at some point be considered in this process.
 Course Architects make you think.

 DO NOT wait until you have arrived at your ball on the green to start in with your PSR!!!